Just Released: The Preliminary Lineup* for the

-Rick Vogt, Ginny Vogt and Perry Cheatham have been playing together around Oriental and Arapahoe for almost a year.
+Rick Vogt, Ginny Vogt, Becky Ackiss and Perry Cheatham have been playing together around Oriental and Arapahoe for almost a year.
 In that short time they have bonded as a group, sharing their love for musical experimentation and the sheer joy of making music together.
-Combining a lifetime of musical experience, their sounds reflects an eclectic mix of old and new songs featuring complex harmonies, driving rhythms, and lively guitar and mandolin solos. http://www.Facebook.com/BrantIslandStrings
+Combining a lifetime of musical experience, their sounds reflect an eclectic mix of old and new, featuring complex harmonies, driving rhythms, and lively guitar and mandolin solos. http://www.Facebook.com/BrantIslandStrings

-Down East Dulcimers & Thurs Morn’ began playing together in 2010.
-Though two distinct groups for many years, they merged for many performances to allow for a wider range of instruments and vocal sound.
+Down East Dulcimers began playing together in 2010.
+Though two distinct groups for many years, they merged to allow for a wider range of instruments and vocal sound.
 The hammered and lap dulcimers, fiddle, dobro, cajon drum, penny whistle, harmonica, banjammer, U Bass, and mandolin are all represented among these musicians who love sharing the world of music together.

 Flat Mountain Dulcimers | Old Time, Celtic, Bluegrass, Gospel

 Flat Mountain Dulcimers have been playing together for 10 years.
 The band consists of Dave Roberson playing guitar, dulcimer and mandolin, Margit Roberson on dulcimer and mandolin, and Nancy Galambush on